majid-L/next13-app/README.md

 1) Sign up for a new account at [this link](https://next13-app-alpha.vercel.app/signup).
     - To access all of the application's features, you'll need an admin account.
 For demonstration purposes, sign up with an email ending with **@v3.admin** to get admin access.
 2) Login in with your email and password.

+### Tips:
-3) On the 'Exams' page, you can toggle between list/map view, filter, paginate and sort.
+- On the 'Exams' page, you can toggle between list/map view, filter, paginate and sort.
-4) On the 'Exams' page, you can higlight exam days by clicking on the black banner at the top of the calendar and selecting a specific month.
+- On the 'Exams' page, you can higlight exam days by clicking on the black banner at the top of the calendar and selecting a specific month.

 Now let's dive into the main features of this project.